-Now, in order to express the meaning of mostly in sentences such as 'women voted mostly for Obama', Basque uses gehienbat 'lit.: most-one', as shown in (136).
+Now, in order to express the meaning of mostly in sentences such as 'women voted mostly for Obama', Basque uses gehienbat 'lit.: most-one', as shown in (137).
+46

-(136) Emakumeek gehienbat Obamaren alde bozkatu zuten. women-D.pl most-one Obama-gen side vote aux 'Women voted mostly for Obama'
+(137) Emakumeek gehienbat Obamaren alde bozkatu zuten. women-D.pl most-one Obama-gen side vote aux 'Women voted mostly for Obama'

-It is possible to create other A-quantifiers by using the inessive as in (137a) (cf. §2.4 for other frequency adverbs).
-One other possibility to create adverbs is by adding the adverbializing suffix -ki, (137b,c).
+It is possible to create other A-quantifiers by using the inessive as in (138a) (cf. $\S2.4$ for other frequency adverbs).
+One other way to create adverbs is by adding the adverbializing suffix -ki, (138b,c).

-(137) a.
-Gizonezkoak normalean emakumezkoak baino altuagoak dira men-D.pl usually women-D.pl than tall-comp-D.pl are b.
+- (138) a.
+Gizonezkoak normalean emakumezkoak baino altuagoak dira men-D.pl usually women-D.pl than tall-comp-D.pl are 'Men are usually taller that women' - b.
 Javi normalki iruzkin laburren zale da.
-Javi normally/usually comment short fan is 'Javi is normally/usually fan of shor comments'
+Javi normally/usually comment short fan is 'Javi is normally/usually fan of short comments' - c.
+Martxel ez da eskuarki etxetik urruntzen.
+Martxel no is usually home-abl move-away 'Martxel does not usually move away from home'